YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter4.md

-# Chapter 4 Variables, Scope, and Memory
+# 4 Variables, Scope, and Memory

 In JavaScript, variable is loosely typed, a vairable is just name for a particular value at a particular time.
 A variable's value and data type can change during the lifetime of a script.